yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

   cheaper in throughput than it looks.
 Untried.
 - **`loss.w_cov = 0.1`** may be too weak: ANEES wanders 0.73 to 3.36 across a
   run rather than holding at one.
-- **`refine_iters = 2` has not been ablated on its own**, unlike history.
-It shares weights with any trained checkpoint, so `tools/eval.py model.refine_iters=1` costs minutes.

 ## Rough edges

 - **Element caps truncate.** 72 map elements, 32 detections per frame.
 Overflow drops the farthest — the right ordering, but not reported per frame.
-- **Clutter has no class prior.** False positives draw a class uniformly, making a spurious stop line as likely as a spurious lane divider.
-A real detector's confusions are far more structured.
+- **Clutter has no *structured* confusion model.** False positives now draw from what the frame detected, with multiplicity, so contamination is roughly equal across classes instead of falling on the rare ones — but the draw is still independent of what the class is.
+A real detector confuses a road boundary for a lane divider far more often than for a traffic light.
 - **`float()` on every loss term each step** forces a GPU sync at the logging interval.
 Immaterial at 50-step logging, worth knowing before profiling.
 - **The smoke run's mass gate refuses everything.** That is the gate working —